(Hard Copy Price: $42.95 – including postage; Ebook price: $19.95)

 - Teachers’ Guide

 The teachers’ guide includes step-by-step instructions to using the online resource.
 All you will need to know about using the online resource is provided in this guide.
-The code and registration details are provided in this guide too.

 - BLM Activity Sheets